Full name Gary Simon Ballance

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Gary Ballance's reputation flowered during a run-rich 2013 season after which he was selected for England's tour of Australia.
+Ballance's reputation began to blossom during a run-rich 2013 season for Yorkshire after which he was selected for England's tour of Australia.
 He made his Test debut in Sydney at the end of England's 5-0 whitewash and followed up an ODI debut in Dublin the previous summer with further limited-overs forays against Australia.

 At the end of 2007, Ballance signed an academy contract with Yorkshire, allowing him to begin a university course at Leeds Metropolitan University - although he dropped out after a year.
-He made his Yorkshire debut in 2008 but only featured sporadically at first.
+He made his Yorkshire debut in 2008, sharing digs for a time with his soon-to-be England colleague Joe Root, but only featured sporadically at first.
 In 2011, he was one of Yorkshire's better players as they were relegated in the Championship.
 He added 717 runs at 42.17 in the Championship and 331 runs at 55.16 in the Clydesdale Bank 40, and was rewarded with a two-year contract extension.

 During the winter off-seasons, he plied his trade for Mid West Rhinos in Zimbabwe, where he made a big entrance to the 2011-12 season, his second with the team, by cracking the first double-hundred of his career.
 He passed 1000 first-class runs in only 14 innings during the season and captained Rhinos to the final of the 50-over Coca-Cola Cup competition.
 It was here that his advancement was most emphatically announced.